Paperback: The early years: 1930–1950

 World War II brought both new technology and a wide readership of men and women serving in the military or employed as shift workers; paperbacks were cheap, readily available, and easily posted and carried.
 Furthermore, people found that restrictions on travel gave them time to read more paperbacks.
 Four-color printing (invented in 1906) and lamination (invented in 1936) developed for military maps made the paperback cover eye catching and kept ink from running as people handled the book.
 A revolving metal rack (invented in 1906), designed to display a wide variety of paperbacks in a small space, found its way into drugstores, dimestores, and markets.

 During World War II, the U.S. military distributed some 122 million "Armed Services Editions" paperback novels to the troops.
 After the war, the former servicemembers' familiarity with paperbacks helped popularize the format.

 Two new developments changed the nature of the mass-market paperback business.
-One was the decision by publishers to publish more recent best selling books than the older books originally published by Pocket Book.
+One was the decision by publishers to publish more recent best selling books than the older books originally published by Pocket Books.
 They sought reprint rights on new books and soon found themselves in competition for the biggest sellers, leading to bidding against each other for the rights and costing them more money.